Presidio of Monterey, California

 The Presidio of Monterey (POM), located in Monterey, California, is an active US Army installation with historic ties to the Spanish colonial era.
-Currently, it is the home of the Defense Language Institute Foreign Language Center (DLI-FLC).
-It is the last and only Presidio in California to have an active military installation.
+It is the home of the Defense Language Institute Foreign Language Center (DLI-FLC).
+It is the last presidio in California to have an active military installation.

 History

 The Spanish explorer Sebastián Vizcaíno visited, named and charted Monterey Bay (especially the southern end) in 1602.
 In his official report, Vizcaíno recommended the natural harbor he found as an appropriate site for a seaport, military fortification and colonization.
 It would be over 150 years, until news of Pacific Coast moves by Spain's European rivals brought the remote area back to the attention of the leaders of New Spain.

 José de Gálvez's grand plan

 In 1768, José de Gálvez, special deputy (visitador) of King Carlos III in New Spain (Mexico), received this order: "Occupy and fortify San Diego and Monterey for God and the King of Spain."
 Gálvez organized a series of land and sea expeditions from the port of San Blas, today in the state of Nayarit, México, to establish a military post and Catholic mission in Monterey.
 Spain's rulers had long feared that other European powers would encroach from the north on American territories Spain claimed along the Pacific coast.
 Gálvez himself spread rumors of schemes by the British and Dutch rulers to add California to their own empires.
 Then, when a report arrived from the Spanish ambassador in Russia that Catherine the Great planned to establish settlements down the California coast towards Monterey, Gálvez—already planning a northward expansion of New Spain's dominion—trumpeted the threat from Russia.
 King Carlos gave Gálvez the go-ahead.
 Spain moved to occupy regions along the Pacific coast of North America that its sailors and soldiers had only seen and claimed from previous maritime explorations.